Satisfactory Academic Progress Policy for Undergraduate Programs

 Maximum Time Frame

-The minimum number of credit hours required for an undergraduate degree at Advanced Technology Institute varies; therefore the maximum number of credit hours that a student may attempt will vary.
+The minimum number of credit hours required for a degree at Advanced Technology Institute varies; therefore, the maximum number of credit hours that a student may attempt will vary.

-Example: In an associate’s degree program consisting of 60 semester credit hours, the student must complete the program within 90 attempted semester credit hours.
+Example 1: In a diploma program consisting of 50 semester credit hours, the student must complete the program within 75 attempted semester credit hours.

-Students who exceed 150% of the program credits will be dismissed from the college.
+Students who exceed 150% of the program credits will be dismissed from the Institute.

 Academic Progress Table